jgarcia-r7/OSINTframework/README.md

 OSINTframework: Fully modular OSINT framework kit.

 ### Changelog 12/05/22
 - Updated IntelX module to reflect recent changes implemented by Phonebook.cz and IntelX.io (Phonebook.cz was experiencing abuse of their api key).
-Module now requires you to have your own IntelX api key (they have a free option) as the tool now longer grabs an api key from Phonebook.cz.
+Module now requires you to have your own IntelX api key (they have a free option) as the tool no longer grabs an api key from Phonebook.cz.
 - Updated BreachDB module to use the new Breachinator endpoint, still requires api key.
 - Updated osfconsole to implement new IntelX module setting.